-In this guided meditation script for anger, you will quickly relax and start to feel calm.
+In this guided anger meditation script you will quickly relax and start to feel calm.

-Meditation can significantly reduce your levels of anger, irritability and frustration, as I will discuss in the meditation script below.
+Meditation can significantly reduce your levels of anger, irritability and frustration, as I will discuss in the anger meditation script below.
 Essentially, meditation helps to produce feelings of calmness that counteract the anger.
 Plus, meditation trains the mind to be less reactive when we do experience anger, so you won’t be influenced by your emotions.

 Anger Meditation Script [20 Minute Session]

 Note: As well as this guided anger meditation script, I recommend you look at these traditional meditations for anger.

 1: [1 minute] Repeat after me: “Anger is just an emotion.
 I am going to create feelings of calmness and relaxation.”

 2: [1 Minute] Choose a peaceful object to meditate on (such as a flower or crystal).
 You can meditate on the breath too if you prefer.
 If it is a physical object, place it in front of you approximately three feet away.